134

-A 4 year old patient presents with her parent to the ER department with increasing eye and leg edema.
+A 6 year old patient presents with his parent to the ER department with increasing eye and leg edema.
 The parent is also concerned by the child's poor growth.
 The patient is a poor feeder with normal urine output.
-Upon physical examination the patient appears unwell but not cyanotic and has a gallop rhythm.
+Upon physical examination the patient appears not cyanotic and has a gallop rhythm.
 The liver appears 2cm below the costal margin.
 Labwork is as follows:

 Urinalysis: negative protein and blood